yunwilliamyu/opal/readme.txt

     Yun William Yu, contact@yunwilliamyu.net (author of Python rewrite)

 Acknowledgement
-    This implementation of Opal is adapted from the source code of the following paper:
+    This implementation of Opal is a complete reimplementation based on the ideas and software from the following paper:
     K. Vervier, P. Mahe, M. Tournoud, J.-B. Veyrieras, and J.-P. Vert.
 Large-scale Machine Learning for Metagenomics Sequence Classification , Technical report HAL-01151453, May, 2015.